zingale/pyjournal/README.md

     working_path = /working-path/
     ```

-  - `pyjournal.py connect git-path/journal-nickname.git local-path`
+  - `pyjournal.py connect ssh://remote-machine:/git-path/journal-nickname.git local-path`

+    If you already established a journal on another machine (using the
-    this will create a clone of a journal on a remote machine (if you
+    `init` action, then `connect` is used to create a clone of that
+    journal on your local machine (if you are only working on a single
-    are only working on a single machine, then you don't need to do this).
+    machine, then you don't need to do this).

+    Note that for the remote git repo is specified as the complete path
+    (including the `ssh://` prefix) to the `.git` bare repo.
+The nickname
+    for the journal is taken from the repo name.

+    Only a working repo is stored locally (created though a `git clone`).
+    In this case, your `.pyjournalrc` will look like:

     ```
     [nickname]
-    master_path = git-path/git-repo.git
+    master_path = ssh://remote-machine:/git-path/git-repo.git
     working_path = local-path/
     ```